 Boats are chartered for the exclusive use of our groups.

 To get in and out of a boat or dugout canoe (mokoro) from a riverbank.

 On safaris that visit the Okavango Delta, we first travel deep into the Delta by 4WD Landcruiser to the ‘poling station’.
 It is here that you will board a mokoro expertly steered by a local guide who hails from one of the nearby villages.

 - Your feet a likely to get wet getting in and out.

 - The mokoros are a snug fit and your poler will arrange a camp mattress into a makeshift seat with backrest.

-- Slap on the sunscreen, pop on a hat and ensure the relaxing ride into your remote wild camp.
+- Slap on the sunscreen, pop on a hat and enjoy the relaxing ride into your remote wild camp.

 Also, remember that the clock runs a bit slower in Africa, so mentally pack a good dose of patience and flexibility and you will have a wonderful time!